Entourage (film): Production

 In August 2010, when it was confirmed that the eighth season of Entourage would be the last, creator Doug Ellin expressed interest in writing a film after the series ended.
 In September 2011, Adrian Grenier confirmed that there would be a film, and a script just needed to be written first.
 The series' executive producer Mark Wahlberg also confirmed that a film is in the works and said, "I will do everything to get this film made".

 The film was officially green-lit in 2013, with Ellin directing and Warner Bros. distributing.
 However, by September 2013, amid reports that there had been significant delays in production and contract issues with the film's cast, Ellin stated the film was "less and less likely every day."
-However, by October 2013, the cast had reached a deal, allowing the film to move forward.
+Nevertheless, by October 2013, the cast had reached a deal, allowing the film to move forward.

 Principal photography officially began on February 19, 2014, in Los Angeles, with additional filming in Miami.
 While filming in California, the production spent $39 million and received the California Film & Television Tax Credit.
 Filming was disrupted when Kevin Connolly broke his leg filming a football scene with Russell Wilson, which resulted in a number of script changes to accommodate it.
 In March 2014, it was reported that adult film actresses Lilly Banks, Maia Davis, Spencer Scott, and Anna Morna had shot scenes for the film.
 Several cast members shot a scene for the film on the red carpet at the 72nd Golden Globe Awards on January 11, 2015.

 Release

-The film was previously set for a June 12, 2015 release, but on October 24, 2014, Warner Bros. moved it up a week to June 5, 2015.
+The film was previously set for a June 12, 2015 release, but on October 24, 2013, Warner Bros. moved it up a week to June 5, 2015.
 In April 2015, the release date was moved up two days to June 3, 2015.

+Home media

+Entourage was released by Warner Home Video on DVD and Blu-ray on September 29, 2015, in the United States.